yvelikova/axway-open-docs/content/en/docs/apigw_poldev/general_ps_settings.md

 at the bottom right of the dialog.
 Alternatively, at any stage you can click **Restore Defaults** to return to the original factory settings.

-For more details on the API Gateway selector syntax, see [*Select configuration values at runtime* on page 1](general_selector.htm).
+For more details on the API Gateway selector syntax, see [Select configuration values at runtime](/docs/apigw_poldev/general_selector/).

 ### Return to default filter view